 Another good thing about these spreads is that there are no margin requirements since there are more bought options than sold ones.
 Your risk is limited to the initial debit.

 Ideally, you would like your sold options to have greater implied volatility than your bought ones, taking advantage of a small volatility skew if possible.
 The conditions under which this is most likely to occur, are immediately after a stock has made a significant move in either direction.

 For example, if Intel had just dropped 10 percent in a short time on high volume, the near-month call options would most likely be overpriced.
 So at this point, you sell your April and buy your July contracts as above.
 You don’t need the stock to bounce quickly; you simply rely on the fact that after the price move it should consolidate for a while and possibly recover in the longer term.
 Either way, you make a profit.

 The same works in reverse for a ratio calendar spread, using put options.
 After a large move north (e.g. after an earnings report or news event) you expect the stock to consolidate for a while, then retrace a little.
 If you have a good options broker, you can use their online tools to scan the markets for stocks with such parameters.

 Do It Both Ways

 With a little imagination, it may be possible to implement a double ratio calendar spread using both calls and puts.
 You may need to experiment with exercise prices and number of contracts to get the most appealing risk graph here.
-Think of it as a kind of low risk straddle.
-Using our Intel example above, with $22 calls and $20 puts, your maximum loss would be about $200 and your profit on either side at April expiry is potentially unlimited.
+Think of it as a kind of low-risk straddle.
+Using our Intel example above, with $22 calls and $20 puts, your maximum loss would be about $200 and your profit on either side at April expiration is potentially unlimited.
 You also then have May, June and July options to sell on either, or both, sides.